osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ## Assumptions:

+While creating the 'how might we' statements the assumptions gathered are:

+- Part of the team on this project consists of system designers/developers, business analysts, systems architect, system tester and system administrator
+- The technique which matches RM with customers requires improvement
+- Customers experience long waiting times

 - The technology for the system is available
 - Part of the team on this project consists of system designers/developers, business analysts, systems architect, system tester and system administrator
 - The system goals included in the analysis do not conflict with the system goals that are excluded from the analysis